BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 • Features a mandatory 3-year lock-in period.

-• Offers tax benefits under Section 80C of the Income Tax Act, 1961, (applicable only to old regime) up to Rs 1.5 lakh in a financial year.
+• Offers tax benefits under Section 80C of the Income Tax Act, 1961 (applicable only under the old regime) up to Rs 1.5 lakh in a financial year.

-• If the investor needs funds in the interim, the units can be traded on the stock exchange and can be redeemed subject to liquidity risk and market value.
+• If the investor needs funds before maturity, the units may be sold on the stock exchange, subject to liquidity and prevailing market price.

 • These funds allow redemptions only during specified intervals.

-• Investments remain locked in until the next redemption window opens.
-There must be a minimum 15-day gap between redemption windows.
-These two are listed on the stock exchange.
+• Investments remain locked in until the next redemption window opens, with a minimum 15-day gap between intervals.

 What is the lock-in period in different types of investments?

-Lock-ins aren’t exclusive to mutual funds.
-Here’s a quick comparison:
+Lock-ins are not just limited to mutual funds.
+Here’s a quick comparison across investment types:

 Investment type Common lock-in period

 Fixed deposits Varies from a few months to several years, based on the deposit tenure chosen.
-However, early withdrawal can lead to a penalty.
+However, early withdrawal may lead to a penalty.

 ULIPs (unit linked insurance plans) 5-year lock-in.
-Withdrawals before this period are generally not permitted, and policy lapses could incur penalties.
+Withdrawals before this period are generally not permitted, and discontinuation charges may apply in case of early exit.

 ELSS mutual funds 3 years from the date of investment (each SIP installment is locked individually for 3 years).